openstack/openstack-manuals/doc/config-reference/source/tables/glance-api.rst

        NOTE: For more information on store capabilities and their updates, please visit: https://specs.openstack.org/openstack/glance-specs/specs/kilo/store-capabilities.html

-       For more information on setting up a particular store in your deplyment and help with the usage of this feature, please contact the storage driver maintainers listed here: http://docs.openstack.org/developer/glance_store/drivers/index.html
+       For more information on setting up a particular store in your deployment and help with the usage of this feature, please contact the storage driver maintainers listed here: http://docs.openstack.org/developer/glance_store/drivers/index.html

        Possible values: